 Companies are permitted to conduct securities crowdfunding if they obtain the requisite licence from the OJK.
-Pursuant to OJK Regulation No. 57/POJK.04/2020 regarding Security Crowdfunding, dated 11 December 2020 (OJK Reg 57), security crowdfunding is defined as the provision of security offerings by issuers to sell securities directly to investors through an open electronic system network.
-Under OJK Reg 57, securities are defined as promissory notes, commercial papers, shares, bonds, evidence of debt, collective investment contract participation units, futures contracts over securities and any derivative of securities.
-Crowdlending is not specifically regulated in Indonesia.
+Pursuant to OJK Regulation No. 57/POJK.04/2020 regarding security crowdfunding, dated 11 December 2020, as amended by OJK Regulation No. 16/POJK.04/2021, dated 26 August 2021 (OJK Reg 57), security crowdfunding is defined as the provision of security offerings by issuers to sell securities directly to investors through an open electronic system network.
+Under OJK Reg 57, securities are defined as promissory notes, commercial papers, shares, bonds, evidence of debt, collective investment contract participation units, futures contracts over securities, and any derivative of securities.
+Crowd-lending is not specifically regulated in Indonesia.

 iii Peer-to-peer lending

-Peer-to-peer (P2P) lending is under the purview of the OJK, regulated specifically by OJK Regulation No. 77/POJK.01/2016 regarding Information Technology-Based Money Lending Services, dated 29 December 2016 (OJK Reg 77).
+P2P lending is under the purview of the OJK, regulated specifically by OJK Regulation No. 77/POJK.01/2016 regarding information technology-based money lending services, dated 29 December 2016, as amended by OJK Regulation No. 4/POJK.05/2021 regarding risk management implementation in the use of information technology by non-bank financial services institutions, dated 9 March 2021 (OJK Reg 77).
 P2P lending is defined therein as the provision of financial services to bring together lenders and borrowers for the purpose of concluding lending agreements in rupiah directly through an electronic system using the internet.
 Companies providing P2P lending platforms are required to register and obtain a licence from the OJK upon the fulfilment of certain requirements.